DCSCR: A Class-Specific Collaborative Representation based Network for Image Set Classification: Experiments

 Next, we fix parameters $\mu_1$, $\mu_2$, and vary $\lambda_1$, $\lambda_2$ in the range of [0.01, 1000].
 The experimental results are shown in Fig. \ref{fig:diff_parameters}(b).
 From this figure, we observe that DCSCR achieves the best result when ($\lambda_1, \lambda_2$) = (0.1, 0.5), and it achieves better results when $0.01 \leq \lambda_1 \leq 0.5$, $0.01 \leq \lambda_2 \leq 1$, which means that when the parameters $\lambda_1$, $\lambda_2$ are greater than 1, the proposed DCSCR is somewhat sensitive to them.
-So, the recommended range of parameters $\mu$ is [0.0003, 0.03] and the recommended range of parameters $\lambda$ is [0.01, 0.3].
+The theoretical rationale for this performance trend is: $\lambda_1$ and $\lambda_2$ serve as $l_2$ regularization terms for the collaborative representation weights $\alpha_i$ and $\beta_j$, whose core function is to encourage the model to reconstruct the affine subspace of image sets with fewer high quality and discriminative samples, while suppressing the interference of low quality samples.
+A moderate regularization coefficient (with $\lambda_1$ in the range of $0.01\!\sim\!0.5$ and $\lambda_2$ in $0.01\!\sim\!1$) can achieve the aforementioned regularization objective and strike a balance between sample selection and feature utilization.
+When $\lambda_1$ and $\lambda_2$ are greater than 1, the regularization constraint becomes excessively strong, which forces the collaborative representation weights to approach 0.
+This prevents the model from fully exploring the discriminative information in the image sets and ultimately leads to a significant decline in classification performance, which is also the key reason why the model is sensitive to overly large values of $\lambda_1$ and $\lambda_2$.

+Based on the above experimental results of sensitivity analysis and theoretical mechanism analysis, the optimal values and recommended applicable ranges of each hyper-parameter in this paper are determined as follows: the optimal values are set to $\mu_1\!=\!0.01$, $\mu_2\!=\!0.001$, $\lambda_1\!=\!0.1$ and $\lambda_2\!=\!0.5$.
+To ensure the discriminability, generalization and robustness of the model in few-shot image set classification tasks, the recommended parameter ranges for stable performance are $\mu \in [0.0003, 0.03]$ (for $\mu_1$ and $\mu_2$) and $\lambda \in [0.01, 0.3]$ (for $\lambda_1$ and $\lambda_2$).